 One of the most famous sites in Vietnam, Ha Long Bay, is also a World Heritage Site.
 It’s easy to see why when you visit – it’s an absolutely beautiful landscape and there aren’t many other places in the world that look like it.

 The bay is dominated by the dramatic limestone karsts covered in green that rise up from the water.
 From a distance they’re like an armada of stone and, close up, like the tips of Neptune’s trident rising up.

 Most people visit as part of a boat cruise for a night or two.
 It’s certainly a wonderful way to see the bay, floating amongst the mountains, experiencing the sites from different perspectives.
-Unfortunately, the process of booking one of these boat trips can be a bit tricky if you’re not prepared.
+Unfortunately, the process of choosing a Ha Long Bay tour can be a bit tricky if you’re not prepared.